When Do I Bury vs. Pack Out My Poop?

-When we say “pack out,” we mean using a waste disposal bag like a WAG Bag or Restop 2.
-These systems involve pooping in a large bag, where a powder gelatinizes the poop, before sealing it and carrying it out with you to dispose of in the trash.
-Yes, they come with (a little bit) of toilet paper.
+When we say “pack out,” we mean using a waste disposal bag like a WAG Bag.
+These systems involve pooping in a large bag, where a powder gelatinizes it, and then sealing it and carrying it out with you to dispose of in the trash.
+Yes, they come with (a little bit of) toilet paper.

-Where you are going to be is the most important factor in determining whether you should bury your poop or pack it out.
+Where you are 'going' is the most important factor in determining whether you should bury or pack out.
 If you’re going to bury, it’s important that you’re in an environment where the poop will decompose.
 The specific regulations are also important.
 Some places get so much traffic that there’s just too many people visiting the area to handle all the waste if everyone is burying it.

 Here’s a few simple questions to ask to determine the best approach for any trip.

 Bacteria, fungi and water are key to breaking down poop in the ground.
 In forested areas there’s a lot more going on in the soil, making it a more suitable place to bury.
 In the desert, however, there’s very little water, so buried poop tends to break down really slowly, if at all.
 If you’re in a forest you’re probably good to bury.
 If you’re in arid desert environments in popular areas of Utah, Arizona and Nevada plan on packing out your poop and toilet paper.